scarborough-courtney/ohimanual/tutorials/accessing_a_repo_with_github.md

 + on a Mac: `/Users/[User]/github/ohi-[assessment]`
 + on Windows: `C:\Users\[User]\Documents\github\ohi-[assessment]`

 Downloading a repository from GitHub is called **cloning** and there are multiple ways to do it.
-Cloning allows you to make changes on your local computer and sync them to the online repository, described elsewhere ([GitHub-OHI repositories](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/install_tbx_regional_assessment.md#ohi-regional-assessments-and-github)).
+Cloning allows you to make changes on your local computer and sync them to the online repository.

 **Cloning options:**

 There are several options to clone the ohi-[assessment] repository to your local machine:

-1) The [GitHub App for Mac](https://mac.github.com/) or [Windows](https://windows.github.com/).
+1) The **GitHub App** for Mac (freely available at https://mac.github.com/) or Windows (at https://windows.github.com/).
 After installing the GitHub App, log in with your username and passord.
-Then follow instructions for cloning (see the *Getting started guide* on a [Mac](https://mac.github.com/help.html) and [Windows](https://windows.github.com/help.html))
+Then follow instructions for cloning on Mac (https://mac.github.com/help.html) or on Windows (https://windows.github.com/help.html).

 2) [The command line (Windows) or Terminal (Mac)](https://help.github.com/articles/fork-a-repo#keep-your-fork-synced).
 For example, clone `ohi-israel` into the `~/github` folder:
 ```